axeloscar/Hyperledger-Blockchain-Fabric-Network-COBRA/README.md

 ## 🧰 Setup Instructions
 > [!NOTE]
 > Before proceeding to the following, you have to  decide in advance on the architecture of the blockchain, how many organizations and peers, combination of channels and orders, what type of consensus CTO (RAFT) or Byzantine-Fault (BFT) you will use and have.
 For us we have define this above.
+>
+> Although 6 providers are declared, only 5 are used in the current deployment.
+The 6th is reserved for future scalability or redundancy tests.
+>

+> [!IMPORTANT]
+> Environment paths are based on a user-defined variable: `${HOME_COBRA}`.
+Set it with:
+>
+> ```bash
+> export HOME_COBRA=/absolute/path/to/your/fabric-samples/research-network
+> ```
+>
+> Replace this path with your actual development directory.
+>

 ### 1. Generate Cryptographic Material
 After extracting the archive you will have a folder named "fabric-samples" we will create a folder in this folder which will contain all the configuration and deployment elements of our network in my case it will be called "research-network".